-wheel thrown ware -should not distort during drying unless subjected to further mechanical forces - let the ware dry naturally on a bat or shelf and it should be fine.
+wheel thrown ware -should not distort during drying unless subjected to further mechanical forces - let the ware dry naturally on a bat or shelf and it should be fine. dried for a very long time before it can fired or it may explode during firing.

-thick handbuilt ware - needs to be

-dried for a very long time before it can fired or it may explode during firing.
 Several days may be required or a low heat drying in an oven may be necessary to remove all the water.